uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 </form>
 ```

-Remember, in Part 3, we created a url for the polls application in *polls/urls.py* that includes this line:
+Remember, earlier we created a url for the polls application in *polls/urls.py* that includes this line:

 ```python
 path('<int:question_id>/vote/', views.vote, name='vote'),
 ```

 We also created a dummy implementation of the `vote()` function in *polls/views.py*.
-Let’s update the `vote` view in *polls/views.py* to handle the new template.
+Let’s update the `vote` view in *polls/views.py* to handle the new template and allow us to vote on our questions.

 ```python
 # Change the imports to this!